litestar-org/polyfactory/README.md

-**pydantic-factories** has very few dependencies aside from _pydantic_ - [ typing-extensions](https://github.com/python/typing/blob/master/typing_extensions/README.rst) which is used for typing support in older versions of python, and [faker](https://github.com/joke2k/faker) and [exrex](https://github.com/asciimoo/exrex), both of which are used for generating mock data.
+**pydantic-factories** has very few dependencies aside from _pydantic_ - [ typing-extensions](https://github.com/python/typing/blob/master/typing_extensions/README.rst) which is used for typing support in older versions of python, as well as [faker](https://github.com/joke2k/faker) and [exrex](https://github.com/asciimoo/exrex), both of which are used for generating mock data.

 ## Usage